ekmadsen/AspNetCore.Middleware/README.md

 });
 ```

-AuthenticationIdentities is a KeyedCollection<string, AuthenticationIdentity> that maps custom tokens to identites with roles and claims.
+AuthenticationIdentities is a KeyedCollection<string, AuthenticationIdentity> that maps custom tokens to identities with roles and claims.
 (The Key is the Token.)

 ```C#
 namespace ErikTheCoder.AspNetCore.Middleware